worldbank/mdl_collector/README.md

 Python functions to scrape the microdata libraries (MDL) from the [UNHCR](https://microdata.unhcr.org/) and the [World Bank](https://microdata.worldbank.org).

 The repository uses Github Action to run weekly.
-Approximate runtime: <5min

 Created by the [Joint Data Center on Forced Displacement](https://www.jointdatacenter.org/).